 No one in their right mind wants to spend years of their lives, and tens (or hundreds) of thousands of dollars fighting a contested divorce.
 That’s probably why so many people start their divorce believing that it will be amicable.

 Unfortunately, within a few weeks or months, many couples who thought they could divorce amicably find themselves locked in battle.
 They’ve both “lawyered up.”
 They’re fighting over everything.
 And they’re so angry with each other they can’t even stand to be in the same room together.

 So, what happened?

 An “uncontested divorce” is a divorce in which everything is agreed.
 That seems pretty obvious.

-Fighting over anything makes your divorce contested.
+Unfortunately, it really is that simple.
+Fighting over ANYTHING makes your divorce contested.

 8 Signs You are Headed for a Contested Divorce

-1. Your Spouse Hires a Gladiator
+1. Someone Hires a Gladiator

 Emotions fuel virtually every divorce battle.
-People think they are fighting over the house, the kids, the dog, the car, etc. While money is obviously a big part of that fight, when you dig down a little bit, you always find something else that is driving the battle.
-That something is emotion.
+People think they are fighting over the house, the kids, the dog, the car, etc. On the surface, it certainly seems like those are the things you’re fighting over.

 3. Your Spouse Wants to See You Suffer!